-There will be a Go/No-Go associated with Task 1.1 as follows: Process information and data supporting the technology readiness level of the overall process, the unit operations within the process, and the original application.
+There will be a go/no go associated with Task 1 as follows: Process information and data supports the technology readiness level of the overall process, the unit operations within the process, and the original application.
 Technical metrics are based on preliminary data and represent a meaningful baseline and set of targets.